Perfect Game Collegiate Baseball League

 The Perfect Game Collegiate Baseball League (PGCBL) is a 16-team collegiate summer baseball league founded in 2010.
-As of 2022, all teams are within New York (state).
+As of 2025, all teams are within the state of New York save one in the province of Ontario, Canada.
 All players in the league must have NCAA eligibility remaining in order to participate.
 Players are not paid so as to maintain their college eligibility.
 Each team plays an eight-week, 48 game schedule from June to August with playoffs in early August.